bazel-contrib/rules_nodejs/README.md

 #### Fine-grained npm package nodejs_binary targets

-If an npm package lists one of more `bin` entry points in its `package.json`, `nodejs_binary` targets will be generated for these.
+If an npm package lists one or more `bin` entry points in its `package.json`, `nodejs_binary` targets will be generated for these.

 For example, the `protractor` package has two bin entries in its `package.json`: